 When will Making Tax Digital happen and whom might it affect?

 The Government made no announcement in the Budget on 29th October 2018 concerning Making Tax Digital for VAT.
-Whilst HMRC have still not confirmed the details which were due to be announced by the end of October, we can only assume that they will confirm shortly that MTD for VAT will be starting from 1st April 2019, despite representations being made to them that they are proceeding a little too quickly.
+HMRC have now confirmed that MTD for VAT will be starting from 1st April 2019.

-MTD for VAT will affect anyone in business who is registered for VAT and has sales for VAT purposes above £85,000.
+MTD for VAT will affect anyone in business who is registered for VAT and has sales for VAT purposes above £85,000 in the 12 month period ending 31st March 2019.
 Anyone with sales below this figure, whether they are registered for VAT or not will be unaffected at 1st April.
 In subsequent years it may be announced that all VAT registered businesses will be affected, but we will monitor the situation and keep our clients informed.

 Looking further ahead HMRC have indicated that Making Tax Digital for Income Tax (applicable to sole traders and partnerships, and those with rental income, but not Limited companies) may start from 1st April 2020 but this may well be dependent upon the success of MTD for VAT in its first year.
 Limited companies may be affected at some point beyond 2020.

-HMRC have said that they will start to issue letters to relevant VAT registered businesses during November and apparently these letters will include comments recommending that you talk to your accountant about this!
+HMRC have started to issue letters to relevant VAT registered businesses and these letters will include comments recommending that you talk to your accountant about this!

 What will be required?